• TACCHO Members LEAD the way for local public health actions through Leadership, Education, Advocacy and Development.

 Featured Speakers Include:

-Jennifer A. Shuford, MD, MPH, Commissioner, Texas Department of State Health Services - "DSHS Update" (Invited)
+Stephen J. Pont, MD, MPH, FAAP, Center for Public Health Policy and Practice, Texas Department of State Health Services - "DSHS Update"

 ____________________________________________________________________